 Arrive in Cusco (there are flights from Lima and buses from other destinations such as Arequipa) at least two days before your trek to acclimatise.
 Do not take this warning lightly.
-One member of our team was very ill with altitude sickness; she ended up with two days of flu/hangover-like symptoms and trekking via donkey taxi on day two.
-Her friend was fine so it affects everyone differently.
+One member of our team was very sick with altitude sickness; she ended up with two days of flu/hangover-like symptoms and trekking via donkey taxi on day two.
+Her friend was fine so it impacts everyone differently.
 With the Lares Trek, the highest point is 4650m (15255ft) ABOVE SEA LEVEL and it is horrendous!
 (Craig enjoyed it, weirdo).
 But then you see a ‘bonito’ (beautiful) lake so, like childbirth, I assume, you swiftly forget the pain.
 Question your fitness.
 You will be in a group of mixed abilities and the trek is tough.

 Research this question: does your travel insurance company cover you at this altitude?
 Many others did not insure above 3000m and the treks to Machu Picchu will hit above this.
 We chose True Traveller because they did insure hiking at this altitude.
 I actually had to claim in Vancouver (not related to high altitude or hiking!)
 I had ear crystals which were making me dizzy every time I stood up.
 True Traveller paid out, fast.
 Their communication is also very efficient.
 Check out the best rates for your trip here.

 Many people buy coca leaves to chew.
 Not only is it legal, it’s recommended to help oxygen hit the blood and prevent altitude sickness.
 Just remember the activator ash to go with it.
 We didn’t chew any but drank a lot of coca tea (best served with a spoonful of ‘azucarar’ sugar) and opted for coca sweets bought from the supermarket for a boost while at the high heights.

 Companies recognise that your trek is not the sole purpose of travelling to Peru so offer additional gear to make your hike more comfortable.
-You can hire walking sticks for $15 / £10.24, a sleeping bag for $20 / £13.65 and an air mattress $15 (you get a mat supplied).
+You can hire walking sticks for around $15/£10, a sleeping bag for $20/£14 and an air mattress $15 (a camping mat is usually supplied).
 Thanks to Alpaca Expeditions for throwing these in free to cover this honest review.
-The sleeping bag is by North Face and creates a cosy cocoon!
-Along with the hot water bottle (this was a nice surprise for some of the team) and the llama wool blanket I was snug as a bug.
+Our sleeping bag was by North Face and creates a cosy cocoon!
+Along with the hot water bottle (this was a nice surprise for some of the team) and the llama wool blanket, I was snug as a bug.
 I would recommend the airbed but I never camp without one, I’m such a sleep snob.

 I also feel the suggested collective tip isn’t a good idea because all travellers have a different budget and affordability varies.
 It was unfair on the nominated member of our group who had to take the flak whilst handing over our “voluntary” gratuity.